Lumia101/Purism/README.md

 ## API
 This library contains many more types of filters in addition to the two mentioned earlier.
 If you would like to see more features, please visit [this page.](https://github.com/Lumia101/Purism/blob/main/API.md)

+# Limitations

+* This library can accurately filter only Korean text.
+Modification of the source code is required to use other languages.
+* This library is not always accurate.
+It can filter out non-harmful corpora, but may fail to filter out some harmful corpora.